chaturec/chaturbate-recorder-and-downloader/README.md

 Our MacOS installer is signed and notarized using Apple Developer Certificate.

-## ChatuRec Software License (Activation) Number
+## ChatuRec Software License (Activation, Upgrade) Number

-Use "CHATUREC-TRIAL" as your license (activation) number.
+Use "CHATUREC-TRIAL" as your license (activation, upgrade) number.

 After our company is established, you'll be able to choose whether to buy the software.